Peugeot weakened by attacks, chairman tells paper

 The Peugeot family's FFP (FFPP.PA) holding controls the automaker through a 25.4 percent stake commanding 38.1 percent of voting rights.

-Industry Minister Arnaud Montebourg had also criticised the company's decision to pay out dividends last year on 2010 earnings, saying that family members had "a number of things to explain to us".
+Industry Minister Arnaud Montebourg had also criticized the company's decision to pay out dividends last year on 2010 earnings, saying that family members had "a number of things to explain to us".